The Detectives

 Detective B

-(While finishing walk and stopping) I have studied the motives and investigations of murders worldwide.
+Look, I know this is our first day working together.
+Just so you know, I've studied the motives and investigations of murders worldwide.
 United States?
 NCIS.
 Criminal Minds.
 Law and Order.
 Canada?
 Murdoch Mysteries.
 Coroner.
 England?
 Sherlock.
 Midsomer Murders.
 Father Brown.
 Ireland?
 The Fall.
 Dublin Murders.
 Australia?
 Miss Fisher's Murder Mysteries.
 Doctor Blake Mysteries.
 New Zealand?
 Brokenwood Mysteries.
 One Lane Bridge.

 Detective A